trufla-technology/ngx-tru-forms/README.md

 | (handleSubmit) | Watch for form submission.
 Return JSON Schema response data| |
 | (handleChange) | Watch for form changes | |
 | (handleCancel) | Watch for cancel click | |

+For additional ways to modify and access the form see [External Methods](#external-methods).

 ### Example